Dealing with mini roundabouts

 First of all there are two prerequisite skills which you should have that will go a long way to helping you deal with roundabouts and get you confident for the UK driving test.

-1. Make sure you do not have a problem moving off.
+1. Make sure you do not have a problem moving off and stopping.
 If you are consistently stalling the car when moving off, or are having problems remembering to select the 1st gear after stopping before moving off, then get plenty of practise doing this until you are confident with this skill.

-Get these two skills, and you are half way there when it comes to roundabouts.
+Get these two skills sorted out, and you are half way there when it comes to roundabouts.

-You obviously know how to identify a mini roundabout, and know the basic roundabout rule that you only have to give way to traffic approaching from the right of the junction.
+You obviously know how to identify a mini roundabout, and know from the Highway Code the basic roundabout rule that you only have to give way to traffic approaching from the right of the junction.
 It is absolutely key you know these 2 steps, as it will help you to deal smoothly with mini roundabouts.

 First tip don't bother about signalling to come off a mini-roundabout, they are too small, and you usually don't have enough time to do it while you are steering and still keep proper control of the vehicle.